TrojanSports - Basketball: Evan Mobley wills USC to double-OT win to open Pac-12 tourney

 Mobley scored 13 of USC's 20 points over the two overtime periods as USC escaped some missed opportunities, missed free throws and a pesky Utah team to close out a 91-85 win in the quarterfinals of the Pac-12 tournament in Las Vegas, Nev.

-The No. 2-seeded Trojans (22-6) advance to a semifinals matchup Friday night against the winner of No. 3 Colorado and No. 11 Cal, who had the late game Thursday.
+The No. 2-seeded Trojans (22-6) advance to a semifinals matchup Friday night against No. 3 Colorado, which won both of the teams' regular-season meetings.

 The Trojans will have that opportunity -- rather than wondering how this game got away from them -- because Mobley was simply sublime, finishing with 26 points, 9 rebounds and 5 blocks despite sitting most of the first half with early foul trouble.
 Those 26 points were a season-high for the 7-footer, who deservedly became the first player in Pac-12 history to be named the conference's Player of the Year, Freshman of the Year and Defensive Player of the Year in the same season earlier this week.